IshitaSinhaxF/KMT/README.md

 ### Development Environment

-Agile Development effort employed user-centric design techniques, a sprint based development work-flow and open-source technologies to design and build our Knowledge Management Portal, our implementation of Working Prototype.
-Developers will connect to GitHub source code repository and work on the individual stories in their local environment.
-Before checking in, developers issued a pull request and review the code and merged into a source repository.
+Developers used their local environment for development and unit testing where from they connected to GitHub source code repository and work on the individual stories/tasks.
+Before checking in, developers issued a pull request and reviewed the code and merged into the GitHub source code repository.

 ### Test Environment

-Jenkins retrieved the code from GitHub, built the application, and executed unit tests.
-If all unit tests passed, Docker created a distribution image and uploaded it into a docker hub.
-We employed a moderated CD approach to the test environment nightly to avoid interfering with ongoing functional testing.
+We used our data centre environment host by Open Group on the public cloud as Test environment.
+The Continuous Integration and Continuous Deployment (CI/CD) job implemented using [Jenkins](http://ec2-13-57-242-90.us-west-1.compute.amazonaws.com:8080/login?from=%2F) retrieves the source code from GitHub, builds the application, and executes unit tests.
+If all the unit tests are passed, Docker creates a distribution image and uploads it into a Docker Hub.
+The CI/CD job was scheduled nightly for the Test environment to avoid interfering with ongoing functional testing.

 ### Production Environment

-Once Jenkins job successfully created a distribution image then it will automatically deployed it into production.
+The production environment Once Jenkins job is successfully created, a distribution image then it will automatically deploy it into production.

 ### Source Code Repository